 When Yeniett heard about JetBlue Scholars, she jumped on board as an early tester of the program.
 A JetBlue Scholars success coach reviewed her transcripts.
 She had 40 college credits already.

 A native Spanish speaker, Yeniett then passed a Spanish College Level Exam Program (CLEP) worth 12 college credits.
 She took three additional online courses to reach the 60 required credits and earned an associate degree from Thomas Edison State University.
-With that in hand, Yeniett plans to continue her studies for a bachelor’s.

 “It was a goal I set for myself at a very young age,” she says.
 “I also like being a good example for my son.
 “If my son sees me going through college, it’s a big motivator for him.
 It shows him how important it is to have a degree.”